Klrfl/personal-site/src/content/journal/i-went-to-fight-with-an-html-input-field.md

 ---
-title: I fought with an HTML input field today
+title: I got into a fight with an HTML input field today
 day: 29
 created_at: 2024-08-12T20:40:00.000Z
 ---